Data-driven discovery of intrinsic dynamics: Learning an atlas and dynamics on a manifold

 To form a global picture, we need a way to transition between charts under the dynamics.
 For this purpose, we define the notions of interior and border data points, similar to \cite{pitelis2013learning}.
 We say that a data point is an interior point of a cluster if it was originally assigned to that cluster (filled markers in figure~\ref{fig:method}A), and we say that a data point is a border point of a cluster if it was assigned to that cluster during the expansion process (open markers in figure~\ref{fig:method}A).
 A data point may be a border point of many clusters (or even no clusters), but a data point has a unique interior assignment (as long as the original clustering of data assigned points to unique clusters, as $k$-means does).

 Global dynamics on the manifold works as follows.
-Starting with an initial condition $p \in \mathcal{M}$, we must find which chart's interior it is in.
-We find the training data point $p_j$ closest to $p$.
-Since $p_j$ belongs to the interior of the coordinate domain of a unique chart $\alpha$, we use charts $\alpha$'s coordinate map to map $p$ to that chart's local coordinates, $\phi_\alpha(p)$.
-(Since we use $k$-means for the clustering step, we may find the cluster centroid that is closest to $p$ instead of the closest training data point.)
-This initial step is the only one where calculations are performed in the ambient space $\mathbb{R}^m$.
-Next, we apply the dynamics that we learned in the local coordinates to map the state forward to $f_\alpha(\phi_\alpha(p))$.
-Each time we map the state forward, we find the closest training data point $\phi_\alpha(p_k)$ (contained in $\phi_\alpha(U_\alpha)$) in the local coordinates.
-If $p_k$ is an interior point of the chart, we continue to map the state forward under $f_\alpha$.
-If $p_k$ is a border point of the chart, instead being uniquely an interior point of chart $\beta$, we transition the state to the local coordinates of chart $\beta$ using the transition map $\phi_\beta \circ \phi_\alpha^{-1}$, and then proceed similarly, now under the dynamics $f_\beta$.
-For example, supposing that our state evolved under chart $\alpha$'s dynamics for $l$ time steps before transitioning to chart $\beta$, its local coordinates would be $\phi_\beta(\phi_\alpha^{-1}(f_\alpha^l(\phi_\alpha(p))))$.
+Starting with an initial condition $x \in \mathcal{M}$, we must find which chart's interior it is in.
+This is simply the chart $\alpha$ whose corresponding cluster centroid $x_\alpha$ is closest to $x$.
+We use chart $\alpha$'s coordinate map to map $x$ to that chart's local coordinates, $\phi_\alpha(x)$.
+This initial step is the only one where calculations are performed in the ambient space $\mathbb{R}^m$, and the calculations only involve the cluster centroids.
+Next, we apply the dynamics that we learned in the local coordinates to map the state forward to $f_\alpha(\phi_\alpha(x))$.
+Each time we map the state forward, we find the closest training data point $\phi_\alpha(x_k)$ (contained in $\phi_\alpha(U_\alpha)$) in the local coordinates.
+If $x_k$ is an interior point of the chart, we continue to map the state forward under $f_\alpha$.
+If $x_k$ is a border point of the chart, instead being uniquely an interior point of chart $\beta$, we transition the state to the local coordinates of chart $\beta$ using the transition map $\phi_\beta \circ \phi_\alpha^{-1}$, and then proceed similarly, now under the dynamics $f_\beta$.
+For example, supposing that our state evolved under chart $\alpha$'s dynamics for $l$ time steps before transitioning to chart $\beta$, its local coordinates would be $\phi_\beta(\phi_\alpha^{-1}(f_\alpha^l(\phi_\alpha(x))))$.
 This process is shown in figure~\ref{fig:method}D for 25 cycles; changes in colour show chart transitions, which appear seamless.